ceramicatheist/EarPilot/README.md

 #### Speak Bank Angles

-The plane's bank in degrees will be spoken, in five-degree increments, in the ear to the side the plane is banking toward.
+The plane's bank in degrees will be spoken in the ear to the side the plane is banking toward.
 When level, "level" is spoken in the center.

 If the plane is rolling *into* the bank (away from level), the speech will be in a **normal** tone.
-If the plane is rolling *out* of bank (toward level), the speech will have a **rising** tone, as if interrogative.
+If the plane is rolling *out* of bank (toward level), the speech may have a **rising** tone, as if interrogative.
+(This depends on the chosen voice - some support it, some don't.)

 If the plane is *slipping* (turn coordinator ball to the *inside* of the turn), the voice will be pitched **deeper**.
 If the plane is *skidding* (turn coordinator ball to the *outside* of the turn), the voice will be pitched **higher**.